bhushan-mohanraj/utopia/README.md

 ### Requirements

-- FontForge must be installed and added to `PATH`.
+- FontForge must be installed and added to `PATH` for generating WOFF2 files (`src/woff2`).
 - Node must be installed,
-  and Lightning CSS should be installed with `npm install --save-dev lightningcss`.
+  and dependencies should be installed with `npm install`.